EddieHubCommunity/api/README.md

 ### Gitpod

 Gitpod is a Service, which provides development environments in the cloud.
-In case no plan is purchased the reguar `Opensource License` allows to use the service for 50 hours per month for free.
+In case no plan is purchased the regular `Opensource License` allows to use the service for 50 hours per month for free.

 All that needs to be done, is logging in to their service with a valid GitHub account.

-1. [OPTIONAL] Install the Browser Extension from Gitpod.<br>- [Chrome](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki)<br>- [Firefox](https://addons.mozilla.org/de/firefox/addon/gitpod/)
+1. Install the Browser Extension from Gitpod. [**OPTIONAL**]<br>- [Chrome](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki)<br>- [Firefox](https://addons.mozilla.org/de/firefox/addon/gitpod/)
 2. Just hit the Gitpod button in the `README` file.
 Everything will spin up automatically.
 3. When you're finished with your contribution just close the workspace.